n349ca/Netreo/Python Scripts/README.md

 All saved into c:\temp (a windows based directory) with the time of days in the file name

 ### Excel_POST_Active_Incidents.py
-This script is the same as GET_Active_Incidents.py with the exception of adding 2 more columns of data In Excel these would be Column G (7) & H (8)
+This script is the same as POST_Active_Incidents.py with the exception of adding 2 more columns of data When importing the CSV to Excel these would be Column G (7) & H (8)

     Column G adds todays date and time that the program was run Column H is a calculation for how long the incident has been active

 ### Post_Audit-Log.py
 Exports the Netreo audit log to CSV format into C:\Temp directory (windows)